AmandaKwok28/crave/docs/roadmap.md

   * [ ] As a college student, I want to search for recipes using keywords, so that I can easily find a specific recipe that relates to what I want to cook.
   * [ ] As a college student, I want to filter recipes by specific categories so that I can only see recipes that are relevant to the resources I have available to me.
-  * [ ] As a college student I want to see automatically generated tags for common allergies so that I can avoid harming myself or others.
+  * [ ] As a college student, I want to see automatically generated tags for common allergies so that I can avoid harming myself or others.
   * [ ] As a college student, I want to be able to like and bookmark recipes so that I can show appreciation for the recipe and view them later.
   * [ ] As a college student, I want to to be able comment on recipes so that I can gain an overall impression of others’ experience and recommendations for these recipes.